bovacu/Term-do-rs/README.md

 # Term-do
 This is a small terminal application for tracking tasks and also my first Rust project!
 This might not be the most complete and complex task application for terminal ever, but it does a perfect job!

+PRE-REQUISITES!! -> Font nerd installed or any other font that is able to render icons!!
+Otherwise, icons won't be rendered

 The app is divided in 2 main blocks, Blocks group and Tasks group.

 We can have as many Groups as we want and each group has its own set of tasks.
 Groups are